-The Internal Revenue Service (the "IRS") determined, and informed the Company by a letter dated January 6, 2010, that the Plan is designed in accordance with the currently applicable sections of the IRC (so-called "EGTRRA" letter).
+The Internal Revenue Service (the "IRS") determined, and informed the Company by a letter dated January 7, 2010, that the Plan is designed in accordance with the currently applicable sections of the Internal Revenue Code ("IRC").
 The Plan was amended and restated effective January 1, 2013 to comply with changes in the law and to incorporate amendments made to the Plan since the Plan's previous restatement effective January 1, 2007.
 On January 31, 2013, the Plan as amended and restated effective January 1, 2013 was submitted to the IRS to request a determination letter.
 This submission was made in accordance with the determination letter filing cycle of the IRS.
 Currently, the Plan is awaiting a response from the IRS to the determination letter request.
 The Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
-Where the Plan Administrator has identified operational errors, the Plan Administrator has indicated that it has taken the necessary steps to bring the Plan's operations into compliance with the Code.
 Therefore, no provision for income taxes has been made.